babons/linear-alg-c-project/notes.md

 The determinant gives deep insight into the **effect of a matrix on space** — especially when composing transformations.

-  ### Section 7 - Inverse matricies, column space, and null space
+  ### Section 7 - Inverse matrices, column space, and null space
 -- Gaussian Elimination and Row Echelon Form are not covered.
-Will do a seperate section on those after.
+Will do a separate section on those after.
-  Linear system of equations -- totally haven't seen this before.
+  Linear system of equations — totally hadn't seen this before.
 But wait, it's neat.
   3x + 1y + 4z = 1
   5x + 9y + 2z = 6
   5x + 3y + 5z = 8